panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 ECMAScript 2015 introduced nice features like code point escape sequences `\u{1F600}` in strings and regular expressions.

 The new regular expression flag `u` enables Unicode-aware string matching.
-It makes simpler to match astral symbols.
+It easies matching astral symbols.

 String iterator `String.prototype[@@iterator]()` is Unicode-aware.
-You can use the spread operator `[...str]` or `Array.from(str)` to create an array of symbols, and calculate the string length or access characters by index without breaking the surrogate pair.
+You can use the spread operator `[...str]` or `Array.from(str)` to create an array of symbols and calculate the string length or access characters by index without breaking the surrogate pair.
 Note that these operations have some performance impact.

 If you need a better way to process Unicode characters, you can use [punycode](https://github.com/bestiejs/punycode.js/) library or [generate](https://github.com/mathiasbynens/regenerate) specialized regular expressions.

-I hope the article has helped you master the Unicode!
+I hope the article has helped you master Unicode!

 *Do you know other interesting Unicode nuances in JavaScript?
 Feel free to write a comment below!*